mattermost/desktop/docs/setup.md

    To quit, use `Ctrl+Q`

 ## Help

 See the Mattermost [help documention](http://docs.mattermost.com/help/getting-started/signing-in.html) for how to use the Mattermost team site.

 The Mattermost application works in place of a web browser to access your different Mattermost Team Sites, and is controled by a menu bar available from the top of the application.

 ### Top Menu:

 Click the `Alt` key to toggle the menu on and off.

 Below lists menu options (shortcut keys are listed in brackets):

 - **File**
-  - **About electron-mattermost** - Shows version information for Mattermost desktop application
+  - **About Mattermost** - Shows version information for Mattermost desktop application
   - **Settings** - Opens setting menu to add new team sites and configure shortcut key options
   - **Quit** (Ctrl+Q) - Exits the application
 - **Edit**
   - **Undo** (Ctrl+Z) - Reverses previous action
   - **Redo** (Ctrl+Shift+Z) - Replays most recent action
   - **Cut** (Ctrl+X) - Cuts selected text
   - **Copy** (Ctrl+C) - Copies selected text
   - **Paste** (Ctrl+V) - Pastes text from clipboard
   - **Select All** (Ctrl+A) - Select all text in input box